mlatysheva/marias-art-atelier/README.md

 ![Stripe payment screen](screenshots/stripe_payment_screen.png)

+Use a Stripe test bank card from this page: https://docs.stripe.com/testing to make the purchase.

 After a successful purchase, the list of available paintings is updated in real time using websocket connection:

 ![Available paintings after purchase](screenshots/paintings_after_payment.png)